avinashcodelabs/react-book/index.md

 ## 1. Essential JavaScript

+React library makes use of numerous modern JavaScript capabilities, such as **array or object destructing** and **rest/spread syntax** etc.

+Knowing all these new javascript capabilities will make us better React developers and also help us distinction between what's React library adding it to our code and what comes with JavaScript already.

 ### 1.1.
 Scopes - var, let & const

 JavaScript has lexical (also called static or physical) scoping and closures.
 This means you can tell the scope of an identifier by looking at the source code.